MoodCoinFun/moodcoinfun/whitepaper.md

 ## 4. Tokenomics

-### 4.1 Allocation
+### 4.1 Supply

-Total supply: **1,000,000,000 MCF**

-- **10% – Liquidity**
-  Allocated to liquidity pools (e.g., on Raydium) to help facilitate trading and price discovery.

-- **3% – Team**
+- **Total Supply:** 1,000,000,000 MCF
+- **Blockchain:** Solana (SPL)

+### 4.2 Developer & Ecosystem Fund – 20% (200,000,000 MCF)

-  Reserved for the core contributors and maintainers of the project.
-This allocation is intended to support ongoing development, coordination, and operations.
+20% of the total supply is allocated to the Developer & Ecosystem Fund.
+This allocation is designed to support locked liquidity, listings, marketing, development, strategic partnerships, and long-term ecosystem growth.

+- **10% – Locked Liquidity (100,000,000 MCF)**
+  Dedicated to liquidity provision and locked to support long-term market stability.

-- **5% – Marketing**
+- **5% – Listings (50,000,000 MCF)**
+  Reserved for current and future exchange listings, liquidity arrangements, and related activities.

+- **3.75% – Marketing (37,500,000 MCF)**
-  Used for promotions, collaborations, mood-based campaigns, and other activities that support community growth and visibility.
+  Used for marketing campaigns, community growth initiatives, and promotional collaborations.

-- **82% – Community & Ecosystem**
+- **1.25% – Development Wallet (12,500,000 MCF)**
-  Designated for community initiatives, events, incentives, potential airdrops, partnerships, and long‑term ecosystem development.
+  Allocated to ongoing development, tooling, integrations, and ecosystem expansion.

+### 4.3 Community & Public Allocation – 80% (800,000,000 MCF)

+The remaining 80% of the supply is intended for the community and public circulation.
+This allocation supports trading on DEXs, community incentives, events, and other ecosystem initiatives over time.

-### 4.2 Transaction Taxes
+### 4.4 Transaction Taxes

 - **Buy Tax:** 0%
 - **Sell Tax:** 0%

-There are no on‑chain transaction taxes embedded in the MCF token contract.
-Transfers, buys, and sells are intended to be straightforward and transparent.
-Any fees associated with trading MCF are limited to standard Solana network fees and DEX/platform fees.
+The MCF token contract does not implement on-chain transaction taxes, reflections, or rebasing.
+Users only pay standard Solana network fees and any applicable exchange/platform fees.

 ---